mattkawczynski/webmonitor/README.md

 2. Improve graph rendering performance for the dashboard.
 3. Enhance error handling and validation for user inputs in the Settings page.
 4. Implement testing for critical components to improve reliability.
-5. Add support for custom notification methods (e.g., Slack, SMS).
+5. Add support for custom notification methods (e.g., Slack, SMS, Discord).
 6. Improve the onboarding process for first-time users.

 ## License